myllynen/rhel-ansible-roles/roles/system_hostname/README.md

 # Should be short name (not FQDN) when using DHCP,
 # FQDN might be better option when using static IP
 # but some software will require using short names
+# Note that maximum allowed length is 63 characters
 system_hostname: "{{ ansible_facts.fqdn | lower }}"
 </pre>